mookjp/pool/README.md

 ![](http://31.media.tumblr.com/tumblr_m8pp4rlwTF1qjj2ado1_500.png)

-The simplest proxy service to access your webapps by Git commit-id.
+The simplest proxy service to access your Dockernized webapps by Git commit-id.

 You can build and run your web application as a Docker container just to access `http://<git-commit-id>.pool.dev` for example.